Growing Zones: 3-8 outdoors(hardy down to -30℉) 3-8 outdoors

 - AZ, CA, FL, LA, OR

-The Northern Red Oak is everything you could want in a tree.
 If you're looking for a huge shade tree that you don't have to worry about, the Northern Red Oak is the way to go.
 Long-lasting, incredibly hardy and fast growing, this tree is the perfect investment for nearly every American family.

 It grows in even the worst conditions.
 From wide open pastures, dense forests and polluted city sidewalks, the Northern Red Oak can thrive in nearly every condition imaginable.
 If you have poor soil, compact space, wet sand, dry clay or urban air, you can grow this tree as well as someone with perfect soil and a wide-open pasture.